fastify/fastify/docs/Recommendations.md

 ## Recommendations

-This document contains recommendations and best practices when using Fastify.
+This document contains a set of recommendations when using Fastify.

 * [Use A Reverse Proxy](#reverseproxy)